 (i) Ramping to an ERCOT-instructed consumption level within 30 minutes; and

-(ii) Consuming at the ERCOT-instructed level for at least one hour.
+(ii) Consuming at the ERCOT-instructed level for at least two consecutive hours.

 (2) The Non-Spin may be deployed by ERCOT to increase available reserves in Real-Time Operations.